 Hiking (and biking) opportunities…

 One of the great things about camping here is that if you want to go hiking, no driving is required.
 Have your breakfast, pack some drinks and a snack and a suitcase worth of Band-Aids if you have kids, and just descend through the forest.
 You’re all set.
-Just down the hill from the campground, you’ll find JUNCTION CREEK TRAIL which is the southern starting point of Colorado Trail.
+Just down the hill from the campground, you’ll find JUNCTION CREEK TRAIL which is the southern starting point of the Colorado Trail.

 JUNCTION CREEK TRAIL